 Welcome to the New Mexico Highlands University (NMHU) Community Clinical Treatment Program (CCTP) Web site.
-The site has been developed to provide updated information about our services and current, practical,useful information about alcohol and substance use and community resources available in Albuquerque, Bernalillo County and surrounding communities.
-CCTP is funded through Bernalillo County, therefore services are paid for the client by Bernalillo County.
+The site has been developed to provide updated information about our services and current, practical,useful information about alcohol, substance use and community resources that are available in Albuquerque, Bernalillo County and surrounding communities.
+CCTP services are free to clients due to funding through Bernalillo County.

-CCTP began operations in 2006 as a joint initiative between New Mexico Highlands University and Bernalillo County Metropolitan Detention Center (BCMDC) Community Custody Program (CCP) and Bernalillo County Department of Substance Abuse Programs (DSAP).
+CCTP began operations in 2006 as a joint initiative between New Mexico Highlands University, Bernalillo County Metropolitan Detention Center (BCMDC) Community Custody Program (CCP), and Bernalillo County Department of Substance Abuse Programs (DSAP).

-CCTP is a minimum of sixteen weeks, 9 hours a week, Intensive Outpatient abstinence based program.
-It utilizes the evidence based Matrix Intensive Outpatient model created at the Matrix Institute on Addictions, an affiliate of the University of California at Los Angeles (UCLA) Integrated Substance Abuse Programs.
+The Intensive Outpatient abstinence based program through CCTP is a minimum of sixteen (16) weeks, nine (9) hours per week.
+CCTP utilizes the evidence based Matrix Intensive Outpatient model created by the Matrix Institute on Addictions, an affiliate of the University of California at Los Angeles (UCLA) Integrated Substance Abuse Programs.
 In research studies conducted by Substance Abuse and Mental Health Services Administration (SAMHSA) the model has been shown to be very effective in the treatment of alcohol and substance use disorders.

-- You must have an alcohol or substance use problem and require ASAM Level II treatment.
+- You must have an alcohol or substance use problem and require ASAM Level 2.1 treatment.

-- You must have a DWI within the past five years, or be court ordered by a judege to treatment.
+- You must have a DWI within the past five years, or be court ordered by a judge to treatment.

 - You must be willing to abstain from using alcohol and/ or drugs while you are attending the program.